near/nearcore/docs/architecture/how/meta-tx.md

 # Meta Transactions

 [NEP-366](https://github.com/near/NEPs/pull/366) introduced the concept of meta transactions to Near Protocol.
-The idea is to construct and sign a transaction off-chain and allow someone else to release it on the chain.
-This someone else is called the relayer, who will then pay for the gas and token costs of the transaction.
-This ultimately allows executing transactions on NEAR without owning gas or tokens.
+This feature allows users to execute transactions on NEAR without owning any gas or tokens.
+In order to enable this, users construct and sign transactions off-chain.
+A third party (the relayer) is used to cover the fees of submitting and executing the transaction.

 The MVP for meta transactions is currently in the stabilization process.
 Naturally, the MVP has some limitations, which are discussed in separate